 2. Website personalisation automates a shorter path to conversion

 Leaner times result in leaner marketing teams.
 Companies will ask their marketers to do more with less.
-Efficiency and streamlining processes are the name of the game.
+Efficiency and streamlining processes should be your business priorities.

 There’s no better way for marketers to address this new directive than by automating how we engage with every customer.
-Automating the personalisation of your website is a highly visible way to show your commitment to efficiency.
+Creating an automated website personalisation experience is a highly visible way to show your commitment to efficiency.
 And it’s way better than making frequent updates to pages and design templates.

 3. Website personalisation helps you build better relationships